Cookie Notice

 To the point

-Although often associated with hay fever, ragweed can also cause skin conditions such as allergic contact dermatitis (hives).
+Although often associated with hay fever, ragweed can also cause skin conditions such as allergic contact dermatitis and hives.

 Find out more about hay fever.